void-linux/void-docs/src/installation/live-images/guide.md

 you may select `Network` to download the latest packages from the Void repository.

-> Note: if you are installing a desktop environment from a ''flavor'' image, you
-> MUST choose `Local` for the source!
+**Warning:** if you are installing a desktop environment from a "flavor" image, you must choose `Local` for the source!

 ## Hostname